-If a customer pays consideration before we transfer services to the customer, those amounts are classified as deferred revenue.
-In relation to the deferred revenue balance as of December 31, 2017, all was recognized into revenue during the year ended December 31, 2018.
+If a customer pays consideration before the Company transfers services to the customer, those amounts are classified as deferred revenue.
+As of December 31, 2019 and 2018, the balance of deferred revenue was \$128 and \$26, respectively, all of which is expected to be realized in the next 12 months.
+In relation to the deferred revenue balance as of December 31, 2018, \$26 was recognized into revenue during the year ended December 31, 2019.

-As of December 31, 2018, approximately \$0.9 million of revenue is expected to be recognized in the future for outstanding performance obligations, primarily related to pricing contracts that have a term of more than 12 months.
-Approximately \$0.6 million of revenue will be recognized in 2019 and the remainder in 2020.
+As of December 31, 2019, \$2,929 of revenue is expected to be recognized in the future for performance obligations that are unsatisfied or partially unsatisfied, related to pricing contracts that have a term of more than 12 months. \$1,820 of revenue will be recognized in 2020, \$1,106 in 2021, and \$3 in 2022.
 The actual timing of recognition may vary due to factors outside of the Company's control.
 The Company excludes variable consideration related entirely to wholly unsatisfied performance obligations and contracts and recognizes such variable consideration based upon the right to invoice the customer.